ARCHIVES:

 FABRICATORS VS ORGANICS

 The conflict in the US can be characterized as the "fabricators" versus the "organics".
-"Fabricators" have allowed for the complexity of the world and try to bring whatever tools exist to deal with it; to deal with problems if not the wholesale identity of a people or nation.
+"Fabricators" have allowed for the complexity of the world and try to bring whatever tools exist to deal with it; to deal with problems, if not the wholesale identity of a people or nation.
 It requires a large group of people who experience the same growth and development, ie. confronting the overwhelmingness of an urban environment that penetrates whatever protection is there from family or college and starts to reorganize the self or engage the self in a massive agon for self-identity, etc. The self compromises by admitting the complexity and finds the strongest ideas he or she can to deal with it.
 The "organics" are rooted in one place and are sensory-- they do not experience the world as complexity and diversity but as a struggle between good and evil.
 This becomes very pronounced when the "fabricators" fail and continues until a new fabrication is confidently put forth.
 It is conceded, in the long run, that the "fabricators" need to make decisions in the midst of complexity but that the burden is on them to make right decisions and to solve problems and make the whole better for everyone.
 If not then power shifts to the "organic" that flattens the culture until the new fabrications are in place.

 * * * * * * * *